UmbrellaWizard/rose-mud/README.md

 # rose-mud
-Remnants of Storied Encounters MUD
-Touhou themed MUD server using the Dead Souls Mud Library: http://dead-souls.net/
+Remnants of Storied Encounters MUD is a Touhou themed MUD server using the Dead Souls Mud Library: http://dead-souls.net/